balena-io/docs/pages/learn/more/anti-patterns.md

 ## Networking

-One of the biggest causes of issues during deployment is either a misconfigured local network or otherwise a network that does not adhere to the balenaOS [networking requirements][networking-reqs].
+One of the biggest causes of issues during deployment is either a misconfigured local network or otherwise a network that does not adhere to the balenaOS [networking requirements](/reference/OS/network/2.x/#network-requirements).

 ### Connectivity dependent on container (e.g. kernel module for wifi dongle, or udev rule for modem)

 Since there can be cases where containers fail to start, having any networking configuration depend on those containers without a fallback is generally discouraged.
-Using a project like [wifi-connect][wifi-connect] can help configure the networking stack after launch, but devices should be connected as reliably as possible at boot.
+Using a project like [wifi-connect](https://github.com/balena-os/wifi-connect) can help configure the networking stack after launch, but devices should be connected as reliably as possible at boot.

 ### Iptables rules that block supervisor/cloudlink traffic

-it is enticing to use custom iptables rules to filter traffic, to limit the surface of the api. those rules combined with host networking however can prevent the supervisor or cloudlink from successfully connecting to balenaCloud, and therefore should be treated with caution. for a full list of networking requirements, consult [this document][networking-reqs].
+it is enticing to use custom iptables rules to filter traffic, to limit the surface of the api. those rules combined with host networking however can prevent the supervisor or cloudlink from successfully connecting to balenaCloud, and therefore should be treated with caution. for a full list of networking requirements, consult [this document](/reference/OS/network/2.x/#network-requirements).

 ### Manually changing the system clock, or blocking NTP requests

 Since balenaOS and the supervisor communicate with balenaCloud using an HTTPS API, it is important that time is synchronized on the device.
 If the system date/time drifts substantially, SSL certificate validation may fail and the device may unexpectedly lose the ability to reach HTTPS websites or update the balenaCloud web dashboard, and may even no longer be reachable over ssh or cloudlink.
-BalenaOS provides a [number of mechanisms][time-sync] to keep time as up-to-date as possible, but ensuring [NTP is accessible over the network][networking-reqs] is critical.
+BalenaOS provides a [number of mechanisms](/reference/OS/time/#time-management) to keep time as up-to-date as possible, but ensuring [NTP is accessible over the network](/reference/OS/network/2.x/#network-requirements) is critical.

 ## Local storage

 ### Writing to files in the container file system (and not a volume)

 Commonly, users misunderstand the distinction between the container's file system and a volume.
 Named volumes are preserved across updates unless specifically dereferenced or destroyed, while anything written to the container's file system will be purged during updates to new releases.
 In addition, the container's file system often uses the AUFS driver, which typically has worse performance both in disk space and CPU utilization when compared to a named volume's standard Linux ext4 file system.
-For an in-depth comparison of the two, it is recommended to complete the following [services masterclass][services-mc].
-Additionally, the [supervisor provides an API][supervisor-api] to manage named volumes.
+For an in-depth comparison of the two, it is recommended to complete the following [services masterclass](/learn/more/masterclasses/services-masterclass/).
+Additionally, the [supervisor provides an API](/reference/supervisor/supervisor-api/#cleanup-volumes-with-no-references) to manage named volumes.

 ### Running out of disk space

 One of the most common issues moving from a project to a product is considering what is written to local disk.
 Often, either logs or important data are written locally but without giving thought to the data's lifecycle.
 It is important to ensure that some mitigations are in place to prevent any local storage from filling.
-[Some examples include][logging-solutions]:
+[Some examples include](https://balena.io/blog/how-to-create-a-custom-logging-system-for-longer-log-retention/):

 - configuring logrotate
 - external logging service